huochf/SGGTR/__old__/README.md

 # About this code

-This code is for the [thesis](https://nbviewer.jupyter.org/github/MoChen-bop/SGGTR/blob/main/__old__/pdf/thesis.pdf) which focus on how to build an end-to-end model for scene graph generation.
+This code is wrote based [scene-graph-benchmark](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch) for the [thesis](https://nbviewer.jupyter.org/github/MoChen-bop/SGGTR/blob/main/__old__/pdf/thesis.pdf) which focus on how to build an end-to-end model for scene graph generation.

 # Introduction